Trump's payroll tax plan has a catch: All the details you need to know

-A payroll holiday may sound like bliss, but the tax cut President Donald Trump signed in a memorandum isn't a free ride at all.
-We'll break down all the details below.
+A payroll holiday may sound like bliss, but the tax cut President Donald Trump signed in a memorandum isn't a free ride.
 It's a deferral of payroll taxes for a number of months, theoretically giving some Americans more money in every paycheck, for a limited time.
+We break down all the details below.

 A payroll tax cut has long been on Trump's personal wish list as a form of coronavirus aid, alongside a second stimulus check, enhanced unemployment benefits and eviction relief (which wasn't renewed).
 The president's unilateral directive on payroll tax wasn't part of the Senate's HEALS Act proposal for the stimulus package and isn't a key consideration in the stimulus bill debates between the White House and Democratic negotiators.